Mardox/youtube-js-api/README.md

 start_index : the start index for the result list

 max_results : it could be set up to 50 results per call

+callback : the function which will handle the call results